hbctraining/scRNA-seq/lessons/merged_SC_marker_identification.md

 ## Identification of all markers for each cluster

 This type of analysis is typically recommended for when evaluating a single sample group/condition.
-We are comparing each cluster against all other clusters to identify cluster markers using the ` FindAllMarkers()` function.
+We are comparing each cluster against all other clusters to identify marker genes using the ` FindAllMarkers()` function.
 The cells in each cluster are treated as replicates, and a differential expression analysis is performed with the specified statistical test.
-The default is a Wilcoxon Rank Sum test, but there are other options available. \
+The default is a Wilcoxon Rank Sum test, but there are other options available.

 The `FindAllMarkers()` function has two important arguments which provide thresholds for determining whether a gene is a marker: